 Rationale: When local school boards exercise an active advocacy role, they can positively affect legislation for elementary and secondary education.
 School boards are encouraged to develop and maintain a working relationship with local legislators.
 School board members must stay up-to-date on pertinent legislation, regulations and judicial rulings that affect their districts.
 Board members must also mobilize the pressure necessary for effective education policy changes.
-Boards should actively participate in SCSBA's Grassroots-Advocacy Program.
 The Fourth Circuit Court of Appeals, in Page v.
 Lexington County School District One, upheld a school board's right to be an advocate for public schools in the legislative arena, stating, "It is therefore appropriate for the school district to defend public education in the face of pending legislation that it views as potentially threatening of public education."
 History: adopted 1993; revised 1994, 1996, 1998, 2002, 2003, 2009